 Everybody in a peacekeeping operation, including the civilian staff, military and the police, plays a role in protecting civilians.
 Dedicated personnel, including a Senior Protection of Civilians Advisor, support the implementation of this mandate and ensure that POC concerns are appropriately mainstreamed and prioritised within the Mission.
 They perform an advisory, coordination, monitoring and reporting role.
 Specifically, the Senior Protection of Civilians Advisor is responsible for working with mission components to develop and regularly update POC threat assessments; establishing POC coordination structures and the development of a mission-wide POC strategy.

-The Department of Peacekeeping Operations (DPKO) and the Department of Field Support (DFS) in New York are also devoting significant attention to assisting all peacekeepers fulfil their role in protecting civilians effectively and efficiently by:
+The Department of Peace Operations (DPO) and the Department of Operational Support (DOS) in New York are also devoting significant attention to assisting all peacekeepers fulfil their role in protecting civilians effectively and efficiently by:

 - Advising UN decision-making bodes such as the Security Council and General Assembly about threats to civilians in areas where peacekeepers are deployed;

 - Developing policy and guidance to inform the implementation of POC mandates;

 - Supporting missions to develop comprehensive POC strategies, based on the particular needs and situation of the mission which assists them in harnessing all available resources for the task;